Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * For the bottom < 45% height positions, the player gets added a vertical force, that pulls them down.
 The lower the position, the quicker they will fall down, if the are already in the air flying.
   * For 45% until 56% (excluding) height positions, the player gets removed (almost) all vertical forces.
 This causes an "elevator flight" effect and enables the player to (almost) stand still in the air.
 (There is still a very tiny force downwards, as I have technically not disabled gravity for the player object, however, that is only noticeable at all, if there is no other velocity and if you really pay attention.
 For all practical purposes within the parkour it is irrelvant.)
   * For positions at 56% height and above, the players gets added a vertical force upwards.
-The force added is more the heigher the position is.
+The force added is bigger the heigher the position is.

 This "elevator flight" has assumingly a big enough range to control the flying preceisily enough and fast enough for our race track.
 On the other hand, it was also the reason why I gave upon the superhero-theming alltogether.